 AI capabilities

 Relay.app includes built-in access to all the leading AI models, including OpenAI, Anthropic, and Gemini.
 You don't need to manage API keys (though you can bring your own if you have one!).
-AI is integral to the workflow builder, from generating content to classifying data to making decisions.
+AI is woven into every part of the platform, from generating content to classifying data to making decisions.
+You also get included AI credits on every plan, so there's no separate billing to manage.

-Cassidy also supports multiple AI models, including OpenAI, Claude, and Gemini.
+Cassidy also supports multiple AI models, including OpenAI, Claude, and Gemini, with 8+ models available to choose from.
 Cassidy's differentiator is that every AI action runs with your company's full context pulled from its knowledge base.
 That means responses are grounded in your actual documents, brand voice, and internal processes rather than generic AI output.

 Human-in-the-loop controls